Glass Trinity, Chapter 11: Bonds of Fate

 Mito leaned in and kissed him, heedless of the sleeping patients around them.
 And for the first time in a long time, Madara didn't care, either.
 He brought a hand up and threaded it through her thick hair and kissed her back, wishing for once that this wouldn't end, that the sun wouldn't rise in the east and the world could be forever dark and dim, just for them.

-Footsteps stilled their movements on instinct.
+Footsteps froze their wandering hands.
 Madara pulled away and turned to see whoever had treaded close.

 "Hashirama," Mito said, tucking her hair behind her ear and offering him a small smile.

 Hashirama walked with a crutch under his right arm and had his hair pulled back in a ponytail for comfort.
-His gaze was unreadable in the face of the moment he'd just intruded upon, but he recovered quickly and smiled his usual, bright smile.
+His gaze was a little surprised, a little embarrassed, but he recovered quickly and smiled his usual, bright smile.

-Mito and Madara broke all physical contact as Mito gestured for Hashirama to come closer.
+Mito waved Hashirama closer.
 "Sit.
 The medics won't bother us.
 How are you feeling?"

 Hashirama hobbled to the side of Mito's cot opposite Madara and took a seat on the edge.
 His hands and arms were bandaged, and Madara wondered if he'd also gotten a taste of Mito's chakra chains in the course of their battle.